Icelandic cuisine: Danish influence

 The first written cookbooks to be published in Icelandic were collections of Danish recipes published in the 18th century.
 They were intended to introduce the upper-class cuisine from Denmark-Norway to their peers in Iceland.
 The recipes sometimes had a "commoner version", using less expensive ingredients for farmhands and maids.
 The cuisine of Denmark influenced Iceland well before that through trade.

 In addition, Danish merchants who settled in Iceland, after the ban was lifted in 1770, often ran large households characterised by a mixture of Danish and Icelandic customs.
 Reykjavík, which developed as village by the end of the 18th century, began to grow and became a center of a melting pot of Icelandic and Danish culinary traditions.
 Fishing villages formed in the 19th century, many located by the trading harbours, which previously had featured little more than a natural harbour and a locked warehouse nearby.
 The Danish influence was most pronounced in pastry-making, as there were few native traditions in this craft.
 Ethnic Danish bakers began to operate around the start of the 20th century in both Reykjavík and Akureyri.
 Some Danish pastry-making traditions have survived longer in Iceland than in Denmark.

 Vegetables

 In the late 17th century, some farmers cultivated the first vegetable gardens, but growing vegetables did not become common until the early 19th century, when the Napoleonic Wars resulted in the merchant ships staying away.
 Resident Danes, who brought the tradition of vegetable gardens with them, were usually the first to start growing vegetables.
-Popular early garden vegetables included hardy varieties of cabbage, turnip, rutabaga, and potato.
+Common early garden vegetables included hardy varieties of cabbage, turnip, rutabaga, and potato.
 They were generally prepared in Iceland as boiled accompaniments to meats and fish, and sometimes mashed with butter.